greetingsfellowhumans/sorcery/README.md

 It was meant to be used for transforming a lot of data in weird ways.
 You start by passing in a map of data, in exactly the format the portals come in.
 Cool coincidence!

-Src has two such maps, actually. :original_db, and :changes_db (which starts life its empty %{})
+Src has two such maps, actually. :original_db, and :changes_db (which starts its life as %{})

-As you might have guessed, it implements Access, so you can simply use get_in, put_in, etc.
+As you might have guessed, Src implements Access, so you can simply use get_in, put_in, etc.
-Those functions will target the most up-to-date data possible, whether that means data from changes, or original.
+Those functions will target the most up-to-date data possible, whether that means data from changes, or original, or even a combination.

 It also implements Enumerable which you can use like: Enum.map(src, fn {tk, id, entity} -> ...end)